Fashion is a tough industry.

 The first major component of this ad is the creative.
 The photo instantly makes you think, “Who is this man?
 Why is wearing an eyepatch?
 How does he look so good?”

-Naturally, this leads into the sales copy.
+Naturally, this leads to the sales copy.

 The advertisement begins by stating Hathaway shirts “look crisp, stay neat, and exude an air of quiet individuality.”